Daniel J. Frey

 George Floyd made a difference in the world.

-I wonder what he's thinking about as the world stands up in his name calling for justice?
+I wonder what he's thinking about as the world stands up in his name?
+The call for justice?

 The dark waters roll…